Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Introduction

 \section{Introduction}

-A stochastic process $X=\{X(t), t\in T\}$ is called \textit{infinitely divisible} (i.d.)\ if for every $n\in\N$ it can be represented (in distribution) as a sum of $n$ independent identically distributed (i.i.d.)\ processes.
-On the other hand, $X$ is said to be \textit{max--infinitely divisible} (max--i.d.)\ if for every $n\in\N$ it equals in distribution to the pointwise maximum of $n$ i.i.d.\ processes.
-Infinitely divisible distributions and random vectors have been extensively studied in the literature, while the max--i.d.\ case is relatively less known.
-The important and widely studied classes of stable and max--stable processes arise as special cases of i.d.\ and max--i.d.\ processes, respectively.
+A stochastic process $X=\{X(t), t\in T\}$ is called \textit{infinitely divisible} (i.d.) if for every $n\in\N$ it can be represented (in distribution) as a sum of $n$ independent identically distributed (i.i.d.) processes.
+On the other hand, $X$ is said to be \textit{max-infinitely divisible} (max-i.d.) if for every $n\in\N$ it equals in distribution to the pointwise maximum of $n$ i.i.d. processes.
+Infinitely divisible distributions and random vectors have been extensively studied in the literature, while the max-i.d. case is relatively less known.
+The important and widely studied classes of stable and max-stable processes arise as special cases of i.d. and max-i.d. processes, respectively.
 Recall that $X$ is stable if for every $n\in\N$, the sum of $n$ independent copies of $X$ equals (in distribution), a rescaled and shifted version of the original process.
-The definition of max--stable processes is similar, with the addition replaced by component wise maximum.
-For the class of stable processes, particularly rich representation and classification theory based on the notion of stochastic integral over a stable random measure was developed in the pioneering works of Hardin~\cite{hardin} and Rosi\'nski~\cite{rosinski95} (see also~\cite{rosinski2,kolodynski_rosinski03,pipiras:taqqu:2004cy,pipiras:taqqu:2002st,samorodnitsky05} and the book~\cite{samorodnitsky:taqqu:1994book}).
-In parallel with the stable case, the works \cite{dehaan_pickands86,wang_stoev10} developed analogous classification theory for max--stable processes based on stochastic max--integrals~\cite{dehaan84,stoev:taqqu:2005}.
-In fact, the close connection between the sum-- and max--stable cases can be formalized through the notion of association~\cite{kabluchko_extremes,wang_stoev09a}.
+The definition of max-stable processes is similar, with the addition replaced by componentwise maximum.

+For the class of stable processes, a particularly rich representation and classification theory based on the notion of stochastic integral over a stable random measure was developed in the pioneering works of Hardin~\cite{hardin} and Rosi\'nski~\cite{rosinski95} (see also~\cite {rosinski2,kolodynskirosinski03,pipirastaqqu2004cy,pipirastaqqu2002st,samorodnitsky05} and the book~\cite{samorodnitskytaqqu1994book}).
+In parallel with the stable case, the works \cite {dehaanpickands86,wangstoev10} developed analogous classification theory for max-stable processes based on stochastic max-integrals~\cite{dehaan84,stoevtaqqu2005}.
+In fact, the close connection between the sum- and max-stable cases can be formalized through the notion of association~\mbox{\cite{kabluchkoextremes,wangstoev09a}}.

-In this paper, we develop a general structure and classification theory that applies to both i.d.\ and max--i.d.\ processes in both discrete and continuous time.
+In this paper, we develop a general structure and classification theory that applies to both i.d. and max-i.d. processes in both discrete and continuous time.
 It is based on stochastic integrals over Poisson random measures.
-Our main motivation is to extend the classification program for sum--stable processes pioneered by Rosi\'nski \cite{rosinski95} to the infinitely divisible setting.
-We develop tools for the representation and study a variety of i.d.\ and max--i.d.\ models from a unified perspective.
+Our main motivation is to extend the classification program for sum-stable processes pioneered by Rosi\' nski~\cite{rosinski95} to the infinitely divisible setting.
+We develop tools for the representation and study a variety of i.d. and max-i.d. models from a unified perspective.